Rigidity of proper colorings of $\mathbb{Z}^d$: Main steps of proof

 \begin{prop} For any integers $L,M,N \ge 0$ and any finite set $V \subset \Z^d$, there exists a family $\cA$ of approximations of size

 such that any $X \in \breakups_{L,M,N}$ seen from $V$ is approximated by some element in $\cA$. \end{prop}

 Of course, working with approximations, finding a suitable modification of Proposition~\ref{prop:prob-of-given-breakup} becomes a more complicated task.
-The following proposition provides a similar bound on the probability of having a breakup which is approximated by a given approximation
+The following proposition provides a similar bound on the probability of having a breakup which is approximated by a given approximation (its proof actually uses Proposition~\ref{prop:prob-of-given-breakup} as an ingredient).

 \begin{prop} For any approximation $A$ and any integers $L,M,N \ge 0$, we have

 \end{prop}

 We are now ready to complete the proof of Proposition~\ref{prop:prob-of-breakup-associated-to-V}.